alexlunnon/Spotz-iOS-Examples/Objective-C Example/Pods/SpotzSDK/README.md

 - SpotzRangingNotification

 When available, both Spotz and SpotzBeacon objects will be returned in the note.object's NSDictionary in both SpotzInsideNotification and SpotzOutsideNotification.
+CLBeacon and rssi may be returned in SpotzRangingNotification.
 When/if using CLBeacon, remember to @import CoreLocation at the top of your file.

 Contribution